validator-network/cosmoshub-proposals/issuance-proposal.md

 ## Background
 In its current state, the primary utility of the Cosmos Hub is to demonstrate a working BPoS model and governance mechanisms.

-The utility of the hub is expected to improve when IBC, one of the biggest value propositions of the Cosmos network, is implemented and enabled.
+The utility of the Hub is expected to improve when IBC, one of the biggest value propositions of the Cosmos network, is implemented and enabled.

 The work on IBC is on-going at [https://github.com/cosmos/ics](https://github.com/cosmos/ics) and is on track to eventually become a standard for interchain communication.